Lezcano/GPIOServer/INSTALL.md

 For example, if your RasPi has IP address 192.168.1.31, enter "http://192.168.1.31/" into the address bar to see the GPIOServer pages.

-Use the command program to connect to the IP address of your raspberry pi and verify that it can control the GPIOs in your system.
+Use the command program "GPIOControl" to connect to the IP address of your raspberry pi and verify that it can control the GPIOs in your system.
 For example, if your RasPi has IP address 192.168.1.31, from a different RasPi enter something like the following: